Touch Detective: Legacy

 A sequel, Touch Detective 2 ½, was released in 2007.

 In Japan, the character of Funghi became widely popular and a Funghi Gardening Kit (おさわり探偵 なめこ栽培キット, Osawari Tantei: Nameko Saibai Kitto) game was released for the iPhone and iPad on June 30, 2011, and for Android on December 21.
 It released a "Seasons" version on December 2, which became the number 1 app in the App Store in Japan the following week.
 By the end of 2011, Seasons had been downloaded 1 million times from iTunes and the Android version, released around the same time, had reached 200 thousand downloads within a week of its release.
 By March 2012, Beeworks began selling character goods for the various different Funghi.

-A spin-off called Osawari Tantei Nameko Daihanshoku was released for Nintendo 3DS in 2013, while Touch Detective Rising 3: Does Funghi Dream Of Bananas? was released in Japan in May 2014.
+A spin-off called Osawari Tantei Nameko Daihanshoku was released for Nintendo 3DS in 2013, with a remake for the Nintendo Switch releasing worldwide in December 2018 called Funghi Puzzle: Funghi Explosion.

+The third entry in the series, Touch Detective Rising 3: Does Funghi Dream Of Bananas? was released for the Nintendo 3DS in Japan in May 2014.
+All three main entries would be ported to the Nintendo Switch as Touch Detective: Rina and the Funghi Case Files in October 2022 and later released worldwide as Touch Detective 3 + The Complete Case Files in March 2024.